londelec/leandcxmlman/source/sections/Document.rst

 :leubold:`Links to tables and manual sections are bold underlined`

-:bitref:`Links to bits of bit encoded attributes are italic underlined`
+:bitref:`Links to bits of bit-encoded attributes are italic underlined`

 :inlinetip:`Notes in green for additional information on how to use attribute/setting`